MaoZiming/papers/7-datacenter/71-virtualization.md

 ## Containers
 * Containers are lightweight, encapsulated environments that run applications and their dependencies.
-* Unlike virtual machines, containers share the host system’s kernel, rather than needing their own operating system.
+* Unlike virtual machines, **containers share the host system’s kernel**, rather than needing their own operating system.
 * Mechanisms: kernel featurers like namespace and cgroups
     *  Namespacing: isolates process trees, networking user IDs, and mounts
     *  Cgroups: limit and prioritize CPU, memory, block I/Os, and network resources